One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 Danielle thought about that, and then decided she needed to know.
 "What did I have… and where am I?"
 She did not remember being brought to such luxurious chambers, since she was already unconscious due to the fever when Henri brought her here.
 She took a quick glance around the room at the velvet bed curtains and silk curtains hanging from the tall windows to the left, the ornately carved dark wood furniture, and the decorative crown molding on the ceiling.

 "Typhus…" Henri answered her.
 The gravity of her illness hit Danielle full on; she knew many people died from this highly contagious disease.
-She felt very lucky to have pulled through.
+She felt very lucky to have survived.
 "You're in my suite.
 My bed… Against my father's commands I brought you up out of the dungeons to my rooms.
 I had the Court Physician examine you and have been caring for you in here since then.
-I could not tolerate seeing you ill in the dungeons and I could not rely on my father to do something about it."
+I could not tolerate seeing you ill in the dungeons and I could not rely on my father to do something about it.
+Though as if you are a dangerous person, he placed a guard outside the door."

 She was a little amazed and surprised at the lengths Henri took to care for her.
 It renewed her faith in his love for her.
 "Thank you, Henri."
 She smiled at him.
 "I owe my life to you."